arisuki/CodeShop/README.md

 # CodeShop
-A coding shop is a full-stack MERN application.
+The coding shop is a full-stack MERN application.
 It is an Interner commerce app for all your coding needs.
 You can easily browse for items, add them to your shopping cart, add/delete them from the cart, purchase them, and ultimately enjoy them.
 Happy coding!

 ## Screenshots
 - Login Page: